dadosfera/dadosfera-ai-oss/docs/source/fundamentals/notifications.md

 ## Verifying the webhook

-The HTTP request of the webhook will contain additional headers that can verify the webhook is coming from Orchest.
+The HTTP request of the webhook will contain additional headers that can verify the webhook is coming from Dadosfera AI.

 `X-Orchest-Event`
 : The event type.